 Billy Holiday’s “Strange Fruit” is a haunting song about lynching, America’s terrible history of hanging African-Americans without trial.
 Beyond belief, as a popular song it must fit into the code also.
 S.F. equals 19-6, a roundabout way of stating 6/9 or .666. repeating, the “devil’s number”, the “number of the beast”.
 This example is the precisely the reason for my steadfast opposition to the existence of the code.
 Its authors believe that America’s hardships are justified by their end goal, utopian peace.
 But while Blacks were being beaten in the streets, hated and hosed, hung and humiliated in their quest for true equality, this nefarious secret endured, inhibiting the masses, the righteous, the protesters and objectors, in their truly eternal struggle against the power entity that corrupts our world.
 Now, just as then, the watchmen look on unconcerned from their vaulted ivory tower.
 As long as this secret is so, we the people will never be truly free.
 So, that must change.

-There were thousands of jazz compositions published widely during the last century, and their content was subject to exacting censor scrutiny before release.
+There were thousands of jazz compositions published widely during the last century whose content was subject to exacting censor scrutiny before release.
 One of the ways which their authors maintained the omnipresence of the letter code, while also keeping it enigmatic and complicated, is the prevalent use of pronouns.
 In these cases, the importance of a title’s initials may be superseded by subversive rhetoric.
 A majority of jazz pieces contain “I…”, “You…”, or “We…”.
 The word “I” is used as a placeholder for the ideas which it as a letter and corresponding number 9 represent esoterically: the Universe, and the Self.
 The Illuminati believe themselves to be ambassadors of the Universe's will, so “I” also refers to their affect upon the world.
 “We”, disguised as a reference to a romantic couple, or “we the people”, actually refers to the members of this secret ruling class.
 “You”, Y.O.U., is treated as one of the names of God, and used in the media as a placeholder for God itself, so songs written out of veneration can be veiled as those about normal social relationships.
-Additionally, “He” and “His” are used by Christians to refer to Jesus Christ, hence the use of that pronoun through Christian music.
-Similarly, “Me” and “My” refer to a possible coming Messiah.
+Additionally, the pronouns “He” and “His” are used to refer to Jesus Christ, hence their prevalent use through Christian music.
+Similarly, “Me” and “My” refer the Messiah.
 Hence, for example, “Someday My Price Will Come”, or Frank Sinatra’s “My Way”.
 The espousal of religiosity is not intended.
 This is the apparent nature of the system, if the grandest relationships of the universe are considered to be represented by this small group of important characters, abbreviated into pronouns.

 Be sure to also read my analysis of Miles Davis’ Kind of Blue.